Woff2020/enthusiastic-spinach/src/pages/index.md

 sections:
 - type: section_hero
   template: section_hero
-  title: Datomize - Home for AI
+  title: Democratizing Real-time Machine Learning
   section_id: hero
   content: |-
     Datomize is a fully managed platform providing real-time codeless machine learning.
 It loads your datasets, trains the best learning algorithm to your needs and deploys - all in under a minute, automatically.